Nerwyn/Nerwyn/README.md

 I'm a mission driven software engineer who focuses on backend development professionally, but also does frontend web component custom element development, custom smart home devices, and general DIY for fun.

+I have two degrees in Biomedical Engineering, and want to use my healthcare technology background to improve healthcare via software solutions.

 ## Professionally, I've...

 -   Been programing in Python for over a decade and TypeScript for four years.